sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 - `{PATH_TO_ASSET}/include` is injected into the `CPATH` environment variable

 {{% notice note %}}
-**NOTE**: You cannot create an asset by creating an archive of an existing project (as in previous versions of Sensu for plugins from the [Sensu Plugins community](https://github.com/sensu-plugins/)).
+**NOTE**: You cannot create a dynamic runtime asset by creating an archive of an existing project (as in previous versions of Sensu for plugins from the [Sensu Plugins community](https://github.com/sensu-plugins/)).
 Follow the steps outlined in [Contributing Assets for Existing Ruby Sensu Plugins](https://discourse.sensu.io/t/contributing-assets-for-existing-ruby-sensu-plugins/1165), a Sensu Discourse guide.
-For further examples of Sensu users who have added the ability to use a community plugin as an asset, see [this Discourse post](https://discourse.sensu.io/t/how-to-use-the-sensu-plugins-kubernetes-plugin/1286).
+For further examples of Sensu users who have added the ability to use a community plugin as a dynamic runtime asset, see [this Discourse post](https://discourse.sensu.io/t/how-to-use-the-sensu-plugins-kubernetes-plugin/1286).
 {{% /notice %}}

 ### Default cache directory